Nepal Trekking Sale On NowBook Now & Save

 Included

-• Trek accommodation in a mix of Eco-Comfort Camps and handpicked local lodges
+• Accommodation in Eco-Comfort Camps and handpicked local lodges during the trek

 • Extra 5kg baggage allowance on the Lukla flight (total 20kg)

-• Ethical porter support, with fair wages, proper gear, and responsible load limits
+• Ethical porter support including fair wages, proper equipment and responsible load limits

 Not included